patricksunden/SIEM_project/README.md

 #### 3. Start the stack
 From your setup folder, run:
-(Make sure you are using Docker Compose V2 and have docker installed on your machine)
+(Make sure you are using Docker Compose V2 and have docker installed on your machine: https://docs.docker.com/engine/install/ubuntu/)
 ```bash
 sudo docker compose up -d
 ```